Despite our CSPA victory in the 9th Circuit Court of Appeals, my best advice to CSPA applicants is to proceed with caution. Con cuidado!

 Skype Consultations Available!

-Since this victory, our office has been deluged with questions and requests from immigrants, their children and their attorneys.
+Since this CSPA victory, our office has been deluged with questions and requests from immigrants, their children and their attorneys.
 “Dear Mr. Shusterman, I live in the 9th Circuit, can you handle my case?
 I am attaching an article by attorney so-and-so that says that I should apply immediately.”

 The truth is that it would be reckless for most persons who benefit from the Court’s decision to apply immediately.
 Why?
 Because the government has 90 days (until the day after Christmas) to ask request that the Supreme Court of the United States review the decision in DeOsorio.

 Let’s take the worse case scenario: You apply for adjustment of status now.
 In December, the government asks the Supreme Court to review the decision of the lower Court.
-Then, sometime in 2013, the Supreme Court accepts the case, and then (Let’s hope not!) reverses the 9th Circuit.
+Then, sometime in 2013, the Supreme Court accepts the case, and then (Let’s hope not!) reverses our CSPA Victory in the 9th Circuit.
 Should this occur, the USCIS will deny your application and you may find yourself under deportation proceedings.

 Meanwhile, you have paid several thousand dollars in attorney and government filing fees.
 Is it worth it?
 I think not.